Miguel Cabrera Player Props: Tigers vs. Rays

-Miguel Cabrera -- 1-for-3 in his most recent game -- will be in action for the Detroit Tigers versus the Tampa Bay Rays, with Zack Littell on the hill, on August 4 at 6:40 PM ET.
+Miguel Cabrera -- hitting .281 with three doubles, a walk and three RBI in his past 10 games -- will be in action for the Detroit Tigers against the Tampa Bay Rays, with Aaron Civale on the hill, on August 5 at 1:10 PM ET.

-In his previous game he had a one-hit performance (1-for-3) against the Pirates.
+In his last game he had a one-hit performance (1-for-3) against the Rays.

 Miguel Cabrera Game Info & Props vs. the Rays